 Meanwhile Use Spaces for culture and arts

-The concept Meanwhile Use Spaces
+The concept of Meanwhile Use Spaces

 The Meanwhile Use Spaces concept (Välitilamalli) is an operating model developed by the City of Tampere, where empty spaces are temporarily made available for cultural activities.